Cryptocurrency Regulation in the UK

 Stages of opening a private limited liability company

-- Selection of directors and secretary
+- Choosing the directors and secretary

-- Selection of shareholders or guarantors
+- Choosing the shareholders or guarantors

 - Preparation of a memorandum of association and articles of association

-- Application for permission to use FCA AML/CFT crypto
+- Permission to use FCA AML/CFT crypto

 TAXATION OF CRYPTOCURRENCY COMPANIES IN THE UK